 You might have seen quite a few people using those little Zoom devices.
 I love these recorders.
 They are reasonably cheap and can record audio in mono, stereo and other configurations, as well as video.
 They are reliable, well built, and sound good.

-The Zoom Q4N is a good solution for people wanting to make covers on a budget.
+The Zoom Q4N is one of the best cameras for making drum videos on a budget.
 It has a 4K wide-angle lens camera – making it perfect for small spaces and large drum kits – and a stereo microphone capable of handling 120dB SPL (that means really loud drumming).
 It’s the perfect recorder device to place above the kit, next to the drummer, or in front of the kit.

 If this is not enough, it also offers a line/external microphone input.
 You could have all your microphones or your electronic drum kit output going to a mixer alongside the playback of the song, and have the entire cover done in one step without the need for post-production.

 Alternatively, you can always sync the audio to the song in post-production.

 The other Zoom device I’d like to mention is the H2N.
 It comes with several capture modes (XY, Mid/Side, and even some interesting surround modes) and microphones capable of handling 120dB SPL.
 If you have a camera available, or you have a smartphone with a decent camera but need to upgrade the sound, this is definitely one of the best contenders on the market to do the job.

 Using your smartphone

 There’s a good chance you’re reading this on the same device you can use to record yourself.
 The latest generations of iPhones have excellent built-in microphones and processing that can capture audio quite well, including loud sources such as your drum kit.
 Smartphone cameras are stellar and have been used in countless drum covers, documentaries, and even award-winning feature movies.